NabeelGhalib/nabeelghalib.github.io/Bank_Loan_Risk_Prediction/README.md

 **Data Preprocessing:**
 - Converted the categorical variables into numerics by one hot encoding, label encoding.
-- Since using Random Forest and XGB, normalizing numerical variables is not neccessary.
+- Since using Random Forest and XGB, normalizing numerical variables was not neccessary.

 **Model Selection:**
 - Random Forest and XGBoost models were selected due to their effectiveness in handling tabular data and their ability to provide high accuracy.